GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 states.
 {% endAside %}

-The [capabilities project][capabilities-project] is a cross-company effort at Google to make it possible for web apps to do anything iOS/Android/desktop apps can, by exposing the capabilities of these platforms to the web platform, while maintaining user security, privacy, trust, and other core tenets of the web.
+The [capabilities project][capabilities-project] is a cross-company effort with the objective of making it possible for web apps to do anything iOS/Android/desktop apps can, by exposing the capabilities of these platforms to the web platform, while maintaining user security, privacy, trust, and other core tenets of the web.